lavanet/docs/docs/spec.md

 `"average_block_time"`: The average time in miliseconds it takes for a new block to be added to the chain.
 Used for QoS.

-`"allowed_block_lag_for_qos_sync"`: how many blocks behind the latest block a relayer is allowed to be before the relayers QoS score starts to be affected; basically how out of sync a relayer is allowed to be.
+`"allowed_block_lag_for_qos_sync"`: how many blocks behind the latest block a provider is allowed to be before the providers QoS score starts to be affected; basically how out of sync a provider is allowed to be.

 `"deposit"`: How much lava to deposit to have a proposal spec admitted (see cosmos gov module proposal for more details ).